We fully comply with GDPR.

 The General Data Protection Regulation is a new, European-wide law that replaces the Data Protection Act 1998 in the UK.
 It places greater obligations on how organisations handle personal data.
 It came into effect on 25 May 2018.

 Staffvetting has always taken data privacy and security practices very seriously.
-With the introduction of GDPR we have reviewed our systems – and continue to do so – processes and procedures to ensure we’re fully compliant by May 25, 2018.
-For example we are:
+With the introduction of GDPR we have reviewed our systems – and continue to do so – processes and procedures to ensure we’re fully compliant For example we are:

 - we have updated all of our electronic systems increasing data integrity, confidentiality and availability.